 These financial statements are presented in Pounds Sterling (GBP) as that is the currency in which the transactions of the Company are denominated.
+Monetary amounts in these financial statements are rounded to the nearest £1.

 The principal activity of the Company throughout the period was to perform duties as the independent regulator of Chartered Legal Executives and other CILEX members, CILEX authorised entities and non-members with Practice Rights in the legal sector.